-(b) Regimental Sergeants-Major, Quartermaster Sergeants, Staff Bandmasters and Bandmasters are to wear brass badges of rank on a leather strap on the right wrist with all orders of tropical dress.
+(b) Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters are to wear metal badges of rank on a leather strap with all orders of tropical dress and in shirt sleeve order.
+The same arrangement is applicable to Bandmasters, except when wearing khaki drill tunics (See para.
+8 below).

-8. Colour Sergeants and below chevrons of rank are to be gold on scarlet, (Colour Sergeants crown to be gold on blue) for wear on No's 1 and 2 Dresses, red on blue for wear on other serge tunics and light blue shirts, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on bush jackets and khaki flannel shirts,
+8. Colour Sergeants and below: chevrons of rank are to be gold on scarlet.
+(Colour Sergeants crown to be gold on blue) for wear on No's 1 and 2 Dresses, red on blue for wear on other serge tunics and action/working dress shirts, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on bush jackets, khaki cellular and khaki flannel shirts.

-Bandmasters, Staff Bandmaster, Quartermaster Sergeants and Regimental Sergeants-Major badges of rank are to be gold on blue for wear on all blue tunics; khaki on khaki for wear on greatcoats, khaki battledress and denim suits; and gilding metal badges for wear with all other dresses, except that Bandmasters are to wear khaki on khaki drill on tunics khaki drill.
+Bandmasters, Staff Bandmaster, Quartermaster Sergeants and Regimental Sergeants-Major: badges of rank are to be gold on blue for wear on all blue tunics; khaki on khaki for wear on greatcoats, khaki battledress and denim suits; and gliding metal badges for wear with all other dresses, except that Bandmasters are to wear khaki on khaki drill on tunics khaki drill.

-Drum Majors, Bugle Majors and Bandmasters of Staff Bands chevrons and insignias of rank are to be gold on blue for wear on all blue tunics and khaki on khaki for wear on greatcoats and denim suits.
+Drum Majors, Bugle Majors and Bandmasters of Staff Bands: chevrons and insignia of rank are to be gold on blue for wear on all blue tunics and khaki on khaki for wear on greatcoats and denim suits.

 9. Good Conduct Badges are not worn by non-commissioned officers but are worn by all other ranks entitled to them.
-The possession of one or more good conduct badges by these ranks is indicated by corresponding number of chevrons worn point up, on the left arm with the inner angle of the lower chevron one quarter of an inch from point of slash except on khaki battledress when the bottom point of the lower chevron is to be two inches above top of cuff.
+The possession of one or more good conduct badges by these ranks is indicated by corresponding number of chevrons worn point up, on the left arm, with the inner angle of the lower chevron one quarter of an inch from point of slash, except on khaki battledress when the bottom point of the lower chevron is to be two inches above top of cuff.